NBA Trade Rumors: Philadelphia 76ers Targeting Klay Thompson In 2018?

 “With sharp-shooter J.J.
 Redick signed for just one year, the role of scoring wing could be available for the Sixers.
 Many outlets are already contemplating which veteran star the Sixers will be able to trade for or recruite to get to the next level.
 If the youngsters on the team — paired with an eventually healthy Markelle Fultz — continue to impress Philly could become a great destination for the league’s best players.
 They also would have plenty of salary cap flexibility for whatever deal Thompson desires.”

-After years of tanking, the Sixers successfully build a promising team.
+After years of tanking, the Sixers successfully built a promising team.
 They are currently a strong playoff contender in the Eastern Conference.
-The potential acquisition of Klay Thompson will undeniably make them a legitimate title contender, especially when all of their players can stay healthy throughout the season.
+The potential acquisition of Klay Thompson will undeniably make them a legitimate title contender, especially if all of their players can stay healthy throughout the season.

 Thompson leaving Golden State is highly possible.
 Like Kyrie Irving, he might grow tired of playing under the shadow of Steph Curry and Kevin Durant.
-Thompson is one of the players who have the capability to lead a team.
+Thompson is one player who has the capability to lead a team.

-However, everything is still on the Warriors’ hand whether they are willing to give Thompson a max contract or not.
+However, everything is still in the Warriors’ hand whether they are willing to give Thompson a max contract or not.
 Thompson already expressed his intention to give the Warriors a discount just to keep their core intact.
 Still, nothing is permanent in the NBA.
-Anything could change if the right deal or offer comes along.
+Anything can change if the right deal or offer comes along.

 [Featured Image by Pool/Getty Images]